A14sh21/Demographic-Data-Analyzer/README.md

 ##  Technologies Used

-- Python 3.x
+- Python 3
 - Pandas
-- Google Colab / Jupyter
+- Google Colab
 - CSV from UCI repository